-Figure 19 shows the monitoring of the MWR-ECMWF differences of atmopsheric attenuation (Δ WV) using Level2 STC products from the Marine Center.
-Sentinel-3A correction in Ku band is compared to Jason2/AMR.
-SARAL/AltiKa is not shown here because the altimeter uses the Ka band.
-Figure 19 Figure 18shows that the several evolutions affected mainly the average value of Δ WV: the daily average show steps when the configuration of the IPF is updated, while the standard deviation is stable over the whole period.
-The mean of Δ WV for Jason2 is between -1.0kg/m2 and -0.5kg/m2 , very close to AltiKa results of -0.5kg/m2, and a little larger for Sentinel-3A: around 0.5kg/m2 since mid-January.
-The standard deviation of Δ WV is very similar between AltiKa and S-3A between 2 and 2.5kg/m2, and a little smaller for Jason2 around 2kg/m2.
+Figure 19 shows the monitoring of the MWR-model differences of atmopsheric attenuation (Δ WV) using Level2 STC products from the Marine Center.
+Sentinel-3A correction is compared to Jason2/AMR and Jason3/AMR.
+Figure 19 shows that the several evolutions affected mainly the average value of Δ WV: the daily average show steps when the configuration of the IPF is updated, while the standard deviation is stable over the whole period.
+The mean of Δ WV for Jason2 is between -1.0kg/m2 and -0.5kg/m2 , very close to AltiKa results of -0.5kg/m2, around -1.0kg/m2 for Jason3, and a little larger for Sentinel-3A: around 0.5kg/m2 since mid-January.
+The standard deviation of Δ WV is very similar between AltiKa and S-3A between 2 and 2.5kg/m2, and a little smaller for Jason2 and Jason3 around 2kg/m2.
 A finer tuning of the retrieval algorithm is expected to correct for the small difference of the daily average.